Lightning-Universe/Pose-app/README.md

 ## Installation

+See [these instructions](docs/studio_installation.md) for installation in a fresh Lightning Studio.

 First, check to see if you have ffmpeg installed by typing the following into the terminal:
 ```bash
 ffmpeg -version